Billy McKinney Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.02 team ERA that ranks 12th among all MLB pitching staffs.
+- The Cubs' 4.00 team ERA ranks 11th among all MLB pitching staffs.

-- Cubs pitchers combine to allow 83 home runs (one per game), the fewest in the league.
+- Cubs pitchers combine to allow 86 home runs (one per game), the first-fewest in the league.

-- Taillon makes the start for the Cubs, his 15th of the season.
-He is 2-6 with a 6.93 ERA and 59 strikeouts through 63 2/3 innings pitched.
+- Hendricks makes the start for the Cubs, his ninth of the season.
+He is 3-3 with a 2.83 ERA and 27 strikeouts in 47 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander went five innings against the Cleveland Guardians, giving up five earned runs while surrendering seven hits.
+- The right-hander's most recent appearance was on Tuesday against the Milwaukee Brewers, when he threw six innings, surrendering one earned run while allowing four hits.

-- In 14 games this season, the 31-year-old has amassed an ERA of 6.93, with 8.3 strikeouts per nine innings.
-Opponents are hitting .300 against him.
+- In eight games this season, the 33-year-old has amassed an ERA of 2.83, with 5.1 strikeouts per nine innings.
+Opponents are hitting .206 against him.

 © 2023 Data Skrive.
 All rights reserved.